- Work +1 215 988 7800

 United States: Real estate and construction

-Within Construction, Greenberg Traurig LLP is a third tier firm,
+Within Construction, Greenberg Traurig LLP is a second tier firm,

 Within Land use/zoning, Greenberg Traurig LLP is a second tier firm,

 Within Real estate, Greenberg Traurig LLP is a first tier firm,

 United States: Tax